Time Out says

-Highly anticipated new eateries pop up in Central like daffodils in the springtime.
-However, when we first heard Motorino was setting up shop in the district, we expected it to be best in show this season.
+When we first heard Motorino was setting up shop in the district, we expected great things.
 After all, it brings one awesome reputation with it, being one of New York’s most popular pizzeria chains.
 And this is its first Asian outing to boot.

 On Soho’s busy, hilly Shelley Street, Motorino is decked out with green-striped walls and a silver ceiling.
 The eye-catching restaurant shouts home comforts and makes good use of its space.
 We especially adore a corner area which has been made out to look like it’s in a romantic back alley, lined with small tables for parties of two to four.

-We start the evening off with meatballs ($98), roasted mortadella ($98) and a beet salad ($88).
+We start the evening off with meatballs ($138) and a beet salad ($178).
 The appetisers are gorgeous to look at – a medley of colours and shapes.
 And, on first taste, it becomes apparent that Motorino does meat extremely well.
 The balls, for example, are gently packed, taste superb and are excellently seasoned.
 They’re braised in a thick and fresh tomato sauce, and, thankfully, that dried breadcrumb taste which often ruins this dish is not at home.
-The roasted mortadella, mixed with generous slivers of pecorina, tomato, onion and basil, is also a burst of fresh and robust Mediterranean flavours.
-The mortadella pieces are cured just right and go well with the crunchy vegetables.
 The salad is fresh but could do with a splash more vinegar.
 Not everything can be perfect.

 So the pizzas are works of art.